 If your writing looks professional, so do you.

-The rules governing capitalization in sentences—as opposed to in titles or headings (which we address in another article on this site)—seem simple at first glance: we capitalize proper nouns and adjectives, and we lowercase common nouns and adjectives.
-But because distinguishing between proper and common usage is often difficult, many writers tend to capitalize words and phrases that should, in fact, be lowercased.
+The rules governing the capitalization of words in sentences (as opposed to capitalizing words in titles or headings or capitalizing people’s titles or positions) seem simple at first glance: we capitalize proper nouns, and we lowercase common nouns.
+But because distinguishing between proper and common usage is often difficult, many writers tend to capitalize words and phrases that should, in fact, be lower-cased.

 Can you distinguish between common and proper nouns and adjectives in the following sentences?
 Are the right words capitalized?
-(Explanations are scattered throughout the discussion that follows.)
+(Answers and explanations are scattered throughout the discussion that follows.)

 - Many residents of New York City are relieved that property values along the East River have been increasing over the past decade.